twinfoundation/blob-storage/packages/blob-storage-models/docs/reference/interfaces/IBlobStorageComponent.md

 The namespace to use for storing, defaults to component configured namespace.

+• **userIdentity?**: `string`

+The user identity to use with storage operations.

 • **nodeIdentity?**: `string`

-The node identity which controls the vault key.
+The node identity to use with storage operations.

 #### Returns